 1. This Lease is for an initial term of one (1) year.
 Thereafter, unless otherwise modified or terminated in accordance with Section XVII; this Lease shall automatically be renewed for successive terms of one year.
 [966.4 (a)(1)] Families will be required to execute a new lease each year during the annual MHA household reexamination.
 The rent amount is stated in Part II of this Lease.
-Rent shall remain in effect unless adjusted by the Housing Authority in

-- accordance with Section VII herein.
+Rent shall remain in effect unless adjusted by the Housing Authority in accordance with Section VII herein.
 [966.4 (c)] The amount of the Total Tenant Payment and Tenant Rent shall be determined by the Housing Authority in compliance with HUD regulations and requirements and in accordance with the Housing Authority's Admissions and Occupancy Policy.
+[966.4 (c)]

-[966.4 (c)] - 2.
-Rent is DUE and PAYABLE in advance on the first day of each month and shall be considered delinquent after the fifth calendar day of the month.
+- 2. Rent is DUE and PAYABLE in advance on the first day of each month and shall be considered delinquent if received after the close of business (4:30 p.m.) onafter the fifth calendar day of the month.
 Rent may include utilities as described in Section VII below, and includes all maintenance services due to normal wear and tear.
 [966.4 (b)(1), (e)(1) & (3)] When the Housing Authority makes any change in the amount of Total Tenant Payment or Tenant Rent, the Housing Authority shall give written notice to Tenant.
 The notice shall state the new amount, and the date from which the new amount is applicable.
 Rent re-determinations are subject to Section VII, herein, and the Administrative Grievance Procedure.
 The notice shall also state that Tenant may ask for an explanation of how the amount is computed by the Housing Authority.
 If Tenant asks for an explanation, the Housing Authority shall respond in a reasonable amount of time.
 [966.4 (c)(4)] - III.
 Other Charges in addition to rent, Tenant is responsible for the payment of certain other charges specified in this lease.
 The type(s) and amount(s) of other charges are specified in Part II of this Lease Agreement.
 Other charges can include: [966.4(b)(2)] - 1.
 Maintenance costs -- The cost for services or repairs due to intentional or negligent damage to the dwelling unit, common areas or grounds beyond normal wear and tear, caused by Tenant, household members or by guests.
 When the Housing Authority determines that needed maintenance is not caused by normal wear and tear, Tenant shall be charged for the cost of such service, either in accordance with the Schedule of Maintenance Charge posted by the Authority or (for work not listed on the Schedule of Maintenance Chares) based on the actual cost rounded to the nearest dollar to the Housing Authority for the labor and materials needed to complete the work.
 If overtime work is required, overtime rates shall be charged.
-[966.4(b)(2)] - 2.
-Excess Utility Charge At developments where utilities are provided by the Housing Authority, a charge shall be assessed for excess utility consumption due to the operation of major tenant-supplied appliances.
+[966.4(b)(2)] - Excess Utility Charge At developments where utilities are provided by the Housing Authority, a charge shall be assessed for excess utility consumption due to the operation of major tenant-supplied appliances.
 This charge does not apply to Tenants who pay their utilities directly to a utility supplier.
 See Part II of this Lease for specifics.
 [966.4(b)(3)] - 3.
-Late Charges -- A late charge of \$25.00 for rent or other charges will be due and collectible two weeks after the Housing Authority has given written notice of the charges.
-[966.4(b)(3)] - 4.
-The Housing Authority shall provide written notice of the amount of any charge in addition to Tenant Rent, and when the charge is due.
-Charges in addition to rent are due no sooner than two weeks after Tenant receives the Housing Authority's written notice of the charge.
-[966.4(b)(4)]
+Late Charges -- A late charge of \$25.00 for rent or other charges will be due -for any payment received after the close of business (4:30 p.m.) on the fifth (5th) calendar day of the month, regardless if the 5th day is a weekend, a holiday, or if the Housing Authority office is closed and collectible two weeks after the Housing Authority has given written notice of the charges.